AdaptGrad: Adaptive Sampling to Reduce Noise: Related Work

 \section{Related Work}

-In general, consider a neural network as a function $F(\mathbf{x};\theta): \mathbb{R}^D \to \mathbb{R}^C$ with the trainable parameters $\theta$ and its output could be the probability, logit, etc. $D$ is the input dimension of the neural network, and $C$ is the output dimension.
+In general, a neural network can be considered as a function $F(\mathbf{x};\theta): \mathbb{R}^D \to \mathbb{R}^C$ with the trainable parameters $\theta$ and its output could be probability, logit, etc. Here, $D$ is the input dimension of the neural network, and $C$ is the output dimension.
 In the example of a classification function, the neural network will output a score for each class $c$, where $c\in \{1,\cdots,C\}$.
-When further considering only the output of the neural network in a single class $c$, the neural network can be simplified to a function $F^c(\mathbf{x};\theta): \mathbb{R}^D \to \mathbb{R}$, which maps the input $\mathbb{R}^D$ to the 1-dimension $\mathbb{R}$ space.
+To simplify the analysis, we can focus on the output of the neural network for a single class $c$, and the neural network can be viewed as a function $F^c(\mathbf{x};\theta): \mathbb{R}^D \to \mathbb{R}$, which maps the input $\mathbb{R}^D$ to the 1-dimensional $\mathbb{R}$ space.
 For simplicity, we use $F(\mathbf{x})$ to represent the neural network and only consider the output of the neural network on a single class $c$.